Wild Hog FAQ's

 A: From the last day of turkey season until the first day of deer archery season, it is legal to hunt wild hogs over bait with no distance restriction on private lands.
 However, the feed must be in a covered, above-ground container and cannot be placed directly on the ground.
 Corn or other bait can only be poured or placed directly on the ground inside a legally designed wild hog live-catch style trap.
+Anyone who wishes to trap hogs inside a CWD management zone must first obtain an animal control permit.
 For a complete description of the use of bait for the take of wild hogs, visit the Wild Hog Regulations in Mississippi page.

 Q: Do I need a license to hunt wild hogs in Mississippi?